 Children in Syria bear the brunt of the continuing violence there.
 Funds donated to this cause go towards trauma counseling, school supplies, and the basics (food, clothing, water, blankets, etc) for those that had to flee their home and leave everything behind.

 I have never experienced a natural disaster.
 I have never had to flee my home in a time of war.
 I sit on my behind in movie theaters and watch stories about these things but I have never experienced anything even remotely similar.
-In gratitude I think the least I can do is make sure some of my money goes to helping those that are no so lucky, each and every month.
+In gratitude, I think the least I can do is make sure some of my time and money go to helping those that are not so lucky each and every month.
+So, whether it is something as simple as donating a few dollars of money per month or getting more involved in something like hosting a Cookie Dough Fundraiser for schools.
+The endpoint is that there is no greater feeling than waking up knowing that what you do today will contribute to a better tomorrow for those in need.